munach/obsidian-extract-pdf-annotations/README.md

 # Obsidian Extract PDF Annotations Plugin

 This is a plugin for [Obsidian](https://obsidian.md).
-It extracts all types of annotations (highlight, underline, note, free text) from PDF files inside and outside the Obsidian Vault.
+It extracts all types of annotations (highlight, underline, squiggle, note, free text, etc.) from PDF files inside and outside the Obsidian Vault.
 It can be used on single PDF files (see [`Extract PDF Annotations on single file` and `Extract PDF Annotations from single file from path in clipboard`](#commands)) or even on a whole directory containing PDFs (see [`Extract PDF Annotations`](#commands)) for batch extraction.

 ## Usage